ADVERTISEMENT

 4. A literal book fairy.

 This costume leaves room for your imagination!
 This clever blogger used a dictionary and pages to make her costume.
 No need to slice and dice your favorite genealogy books, though.
-Find some articles here on Family Tree Magazine that help your genealogy and print them out at home to create the fairy skirt and wings.
+Find some articles here on Family Tree Magazine and print them out at home to create the fairy skirt and wings.

 5. Find inspiration in a fairy tale or folk story from your family heritage.